-Partially Meeting Expectations On MCAS, a student at this level: Meeting Expectations On MCAS, a student at this level: Exceeding Expectations On MCAS, a student at this level: PS1.
+Partially Meeting Expectations Meeting Expectations Exceeding Expectations On MCAS, a student at this level: On MCAS, a student at this level: On MCAS, a student at this level: PS1.
 Matter and Its Interactions Analyzes a simple particle model of matter and identifies the phase of the substance.
 Completes a graph to show the masses of substances after a phase change or after a chemical reaction.
 Analyzes a simple set of data to determine the best material to use in a common situation, based on the material's characteristic properties.
 Determines if a chemical reaction occurred or if a mixture was formed during an investigation and provides one piece of evidence to support the claim.
 Analyzes a particle model of a substance before and after a phase change to determine phases of the substance and the phase change that occurred.
 Constructs an explanation about how mass is conserved during a phase change or a chemical reaction.
 Analyzes a set of data about materials, identifies the best material to use in a given situation, and provides evidence for the reasoning.
 Develops a question to determine if a chemical reaction occurred or if a mixture was formed during an investigation and provides possible answers to the question with pieces of evidence to support the answers.
 Analyzes particle models of substances before and after phase changes to determine the phase change that occurred and describes whether heat was added or removed.
 Describes an investigation that could be used to show that mass is conserved during a phase change or chemical reaction.
 Analyzes multiple sets of data to determine the best materials to use in a variety of different situations, based on the material's characteristic properties.
 Supports the conclusions with evidence from the data.
 Describes an investigation that could be used to determine if a chemical reaction will occur or if a mixture will be formed when two substances are combined and includes information about evidence that would be needed to make the determination.
 PS2.
 Motion and Stability: Forces and Interactions Interprets a diagram to determine if balanced forces are acting on an object.
+Labels a model showing the direction of the gravitational force on an object on Earth.
+Identifies if two magnets will be attracted to each other or repelled from each other based on the magnets' orientations.
 Determines if the motion of an object will change, based on a diagram showing the forces acting on the object.
+Describes how friction affects the motion of an object.
+Completes a model showing the direction of the gravitational force on multiple objects that are on or near the surface of Earth.
 Completes a diagram of the forces acting on an object based on whether the object is at rest, moving at a constant speed, or changing speed and explains the reasoning.
+Describes how different surface textures affect friction.
+Constructs an explanation about the gravitational force exerted by Earth on objects always being toward the center of Earth.